jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 7 Voluntary deregistration
 The Teaching Council must deregister a person if—
-  (a) the Teaching Council receives a written request from the person seeking deregistration; and (b) the Teaching Council is satisfied that the person is not the subject of an investigation under subpart 4 of Part 5.
+  (a) the Teaching Council receives a written request from the person seeking deregistration; and (b) the Teaching Council is satisfied that the person is not the subject of any of the following:
+    (i) a mandatory report under any of sections 489 to 493:
+    (ii) a complaint made under section 495(2) or section 506(2):
+    (iii) a matter referred to the Complaints Assessment Committee under section 496(2):
+    (iv) a matter referred to the Disciplinary Tribunal under section 497(5).

 ### 8 Teaching Council to keep register of people registered as teachers
 (1) The Teaching Council must keep a register of people who are registered as teachers.